 On your rest days for this program, you’re going to refrain from touching the weights (you’re probably going to be too sore to want to anyway).
 Instead, go for a very light jog and/or walk.
 Keep the pace slow and really try to benefit from the active recovery.

-Shoot for about 30-45 minutes of low intensity cardio on your off days and also be sure to hit the foam roller afterwards to further promote your recovery.
+Shoot for about 30-45 minutes of low-intensity cardio on your off days and also be sure to hit the foam roller afterward to further promote your recovery.

 3 Day Full Body Split FAQs

 How long should I take for rest periods in between sets?

 You’ll want to be sure to take 2-3 minutes of rest in between your 5x5 sets.
 For the rest of the hypertrophy workout, try to limit rest to 45-60 seconds.
 At the end of the day, if you need to take a longer rest, it’s better safe than sorry.